minhquangvo1109/UniversalVariable/README.md

 				stock: 10
 			}
 		],

 		// {String}
-		// The current selected product SKU
+		// The SKU code for the product is being viewed
-		selected_sku: {

 		sku_code: 123,

 		// {String}
-			// A text describes color of the item
+		// A text describes color of the item being viewed
-			color: "",
+		color: "WHITE",

+		// {String}
+		// The size user currently selected
-			size: "",
+		size: "M",

 		// {Number}
 		// A number indicates the stock avalability.
 Set the value to 0 if the item is out of stock
 		stock: 10,

 		// {Number}
 		// The cost of a single unit of the item that is being viewed
 		unit_price: 123.00,

 		// {Number}
 		// The number of units of this item that are selected
 		quantity: 1,

 		// {Number}
 		// The price of the item taking into account any sales or special
 		// circumstances
 		unit_sale_price: 100.00
-		},

-		// Color
-		color: "WHITE",

 		// {String}
 		// The standard letter code in captials for the currency type.
 		// The currency for this product, eg EUR, USD, GBP
 		currency: "GBP",

-		// {Number}
-		// The cost of a single unit of the item that is being viewed
-		unit_price: { GBP: 123.00, EUR: 150.00 },

-		// {Number}
-		// The price of the item taking into account any sales or special
-		unit_sale_price: { GBP: 123.00, EUR: 150.00 },

 		// {Number}
 		// The voucher code entered (only necessary if different from transaction)